tinyvision-ai-inc/tinyclunx33_public/README.md

 Now thats the official way to do it but for most applications, a far simpler way is to follow the Adafruit driver [here](https://github.com/adafruit/Adafruit_CircuitPython_SI5351/blob/main/adafruit_si5351.py)

 Another way is to run the clock builder tool which then generates a sequence of I2C accesses to the PLL.
 More details can be found under the [Si5351 directory](Docs/Si5351).

+We also provide a bit of RTL that can do the I2C initialization for you by loading the registers into a .mem file that the RTL reads at synthesis time.
+This scheme can be used to boot up the system and bring it to an operational state before the processor is up for example.